Frequently Asked Questions

 It’s short for Collective Code Construction Contract.
 A contract, a protocol, a set of rules to a game we’re playing, C4 is for making accurate software on the internet.
 You can read the contract here.

 Who defines accurate?
 The market.
 We’re all part of different markets, the supermarket where we get food, employment market when we have to find a job, the housing market.
-A market brings a diversity of wants and skills and creates a place where success means satisfying some segment of the population.
-The bigger the group you can satisfy the more successful the project.
+A market brings a diversity of wants and skills and creates a place where success means satisfying some chunk of the population.
+The more you can satisfy the more successful the project.